 What are calories?

-Imagine that you put on two burners,working in the same mode, pans with different amounts of water.
+Imagine that you have set the stove on two burners,working in the same mode, pots with different amounts of water.
 Which one will boil faster?
 That's right, the one with less water.
-But if the capacity of one of the burners increases, the situation will change.
-And the pan, in which there is more water, the first can boil.
-This is where we came to the concept of "calorie".
-Calorie is the amount of heat that is needed to heat one gram of water by one degree Celsius.
-A kilocalorie, as you might guess, is a thousand calories.
-Thus, it turns out that calorie is not a vitamin, not fat, not protein and, in general, not a substance, as many believe.
-This is just a unit of energy.
-So where does the fight against excess weight?
-Is it possible to lose weight or gain weight from the units of measurement?
+But if you increase the power of one of the burners, the situation will change.
+And the pot with more water may boil first.
+This is where we come to the concept of "calorie".
+A calorie is the amount of heat needed to heat one gram of water by one degree Celsius.
+And a kilocalorie, as you might guess, is a thousand calories.
+Thus, it turns out that a calorie is not a vitamin, not fat, not protein, and, in general, not a substance, as many people believe.
+It is just a unit of energy measurement.
+So what does the fight against excess weight have to do with it?
+Is it possible to lose weight or gain weight from units of measurement?
 Of course not.
-But communication, after all, there is.
+But there is a connection, nevertheless.
 After all, what is heat?
-This is the energy that is released when fuel is burned.
-A "fuel" for the human body is food.
-They are "burned" in the process of digestion and provide us with the necessary energy.
-Saying the phrase: "a person needs so many calories a day," they mean that to maintain all the processes, the body must receive a certain amount of energy.
-And now let us recall the basics of physics, or more precisely, the law of conservation.
-In accordance with it, energy can not arise "out of nothing" and disappear "into nowhere".
-Therefore, if a person does not use what has already arrived in his body, then - be sure! - all this will be postponed in the form of "reserves for the future".
-That is, that hateful fat with which the majority tries to fight.
-This is life - you can not argue with the laws of nature.
-This leads to a very simple conclusion: in order to keep your weight unchanged, you should spend exactly as many kilocalories as you received.
-Well, if the goal is to lose weight, then the amount of "wasted" should exceed the amount of "arrived".
-Then the body will have nothing else but to use the reserves postponed "for a rainy day," and the fat will inevitably begin to "melt".
-That's why people who watch their weight, pay attention to the energy value - "caloric value" - products. kilocalories per day
+This is the energy that is released during combustion of fuel.
+And the "fuel" for the human body is food.
+It is they who "burn" during digestion and provide us with the necessary energy.
+When they say: "a person needs so many kilocalories per day", they mean that in order to maintain all processes, the body must receive a certain amount of energy.
+Now let's remember the basics of physics, or more precisely - the law of conservation.
+According to it, energy cannot arise "out of nothing" and disappear "into nowhere".
+Therefore, if a person does not use what has already entered his body, then - rest assured! - all this will be deposited in the form of "reserves for the future".
+That is, that hated fat that most people are trying to fight.
+Such is life - you can't argue with the laws of nature.
+A very simple conclusion follows from this: in order for your weight to remain unchanged, you must spend exactly as many kilocalories as you received.
+Well, if the goal is to lose weight, then the amount of "spent" should exceed the amount of "received".
+Then the body will have no choice but to use the reserves set aside "for a rainy day", and the fat will inevitably begin to "melt".
+This is why people who watch their weight pay attention to the energy value - "caloric content" - of products.kilocalories per day

 Simple calculations